xingxerx/Coreria/epoch-of-elria/README.md

 ## 📝 License

-This project is part of the "Epoch of Elria" game development series.
+This project is part of the "Coreria everything TM" game development series.
 Open source and free to use.

 ## 🤝 Contributing